WBGH-CD: History

 In 2000, Smith Broadcasting sold WBGH-LP to the Ackerley Group of Seattle, Washington, which also entered into an LMA to take over operations of WETM.
 With this sale, WBGH's last ties with WETM were severed as Ackerley already owned WIVT (channel 34).
 WBGH moved its operations into WIVT's studios on Ingraham Hill south of Binghamton.

 In 2001, the station upgraded to Class A status, moved to UHF channel 20 (to accommodate WICZ's digital signal on channel 8), and changed call letters to WBGH-CA. Ackerley merged with Clear Channel Communications on June 14, 2002.
 On April 20, 2007, the company entered into an agreement to sell its entire television stations group to Newport Television, a broadcasting group established by Providence Equity Partners; the deal was completed on March 14, 2008.

 Newport announced on July 19, 2012, that it would sell twelve of its stations, including WBGH and WIVT, to Nexstar.
 The sale was finalized on December 3.
-On September 16, 2013, it was announced that Mission Broadcasting would acquire WICZ and low-powered MyNetworkTV affiliate WBPN-LP from the Stainless Broadcasting Company subsidiary of Northwest Broadcasting.
+On September 16, 2013, it was announced that Mission Broadcasting would acquire WICZ and low-power MyNetworkTV affiliate WBPN-LP from the Stainless Broadcasting Company subsidiary of Northwest Broadcasting.
 Upon the deal's completion, the stations' operations would have been taken over by Nexstar making them sisters to WBGH and WIVT.
 In March 2015, Mission's purchase of WICZ and WBPN was canceled; as a result, Stainless withdrew the license assignment applications on March 18.

-Programming

-Syndicated programming

-Syndicated programming on WBGH includes The Good Dish, The Kelly Clarkson Show, The Doctors, and Family Feud among others.